lightning-goats/cyberherd_extension/cyberherd_explanation.md

 5. **Explore flexible zapping**: Once a member, zap ANY Lightning Goats note to increase your payout share and headbutt protection
 6. **Monitor the herd**: Check current members to plan your strategy
 7. **Stay active**: Regular zaps to Lightning Goats content build up your total contribution and payout share
-8. **Daily renewal**: Remember the herd resets at midnight UTC - you'll need to rejoin each day using that day's #CyberHerd note
+8. **Daily renewal**: Remember the herd resets at midnight (Local Time) - you'll need to rejoin each day using that day's #CyberHerd note

 ## Important Notes

-- **Daily Reset**: The CyberHerd resets every night at midnight UTC - all memberships and zap amounts are cleared (opt-in, configurable)
+- **Daily Reset**: The CyberHerd resets every night at midnight (Local Time) - all memberships and zap amounts are cleared (opt-in, configurable)
 - **Today's note only**: Only the current day's #CyberHerd tagged note is valid for joining (older notes don't work)
 - **Requirements**: NIP-05 identifier (configurable, can be disabled) and working Lightning address required
 - **Content scope**: Only zaps to Lightning Goats authored notes qualify for membership and payouts